• Skip to primary navigation

 Tom Hughes on Shepherd, The Laureate, and the human condition

-…the beautiful boys in Richard II’s harem — in Rupert Goold’s Richard II.
-It’s a part that, most of the time, would go unnoticed, even though he’s key to the…
+…his work in 2012 as the Duke of Aumerle — one of the beautiful boys in Richard II’s harem — in Rupert Goold’s Richard II.
+It’s a part that, most…

 A purple and white image with circles enclosing stills from various films competing for the International Feature Oscar shortlist.